sansomlab/arco/README.md

 jupytr notebook files).

-Arco uses [HUGO](https://gohugo.io/) to build web reports according to recipes specified in a yaml files.
+Arco uses [HUGO](https://gohugo.io/) to build web reports according to recipes specified in yaml files.

 Currently, arco is only tested with rmd html files and the [HUGO theme "Learn"](https://themes.gohugo.io/hugo-theme-learn/).